codfather/loadbalancertest/README.md

 4) You will need to add the private key to your ssh keychain for automatic connections - using ssh-add <private-key-name>

-Once this set up and you can launch a test VM and log in to test all is working.
+Once this is setup and you can launch a test VM and log in to test all is working.
 You can test the ruby scripts are working by typing the following.

 ./createdroplet.rb -n testvm